-- Operate as a successful and responsible business. - Be customer focused and provide superior service. - Undertake efficient commercial port and transport related operations to service the port's customers effectively. - Be the industry leader in transport logistics solutions.

-The financial objectives of the Company shall be to:

-- Provide a commercial return to shareholders. - Adopt policies that prudently manage risk and protect the investment of shareholders. - The environmental objectives of the Company shall be to: - Operate in an environmentally responsible and sustainable manner - Raise awareness of environmental issues within the Company.
+- (a) Operate as a successful, sustainable and responsible business. - (b) Be customer focused and provide superior service. - (c) Be the industry leader in transport logistics solutions. - The financial objectives of the Company shall be to: - (a) Provide a commercial return to shareholders. - (b) Adopt policies that prudently manage risk and protect the investment of shareholders. - The environmental objectives of the Company shall be to: - (a) Operate in an environmentally responsible and sustainable manner - (b) Raise awareness of environmental issues within the Company.